 Accessing repositories from Hosted Weblate

 Weblate internal URLs

-To share one repository between different components you can use a special URL like weblate://project/component.
-This way, the component will share the VCS repository configuration with the referenced component (project/component in the example).
+Share one repository setup between different components by referring to its placement as weblate://project/component in other(linked) components.
+This way linked components use the VCS repository configuration of the main(referenced) component.